Home

 .

-The Design History Society is the leading organisation that promotes and supports the study of design histories, both in the UK and internationally.
+The Design History Society is one of the leading organisations that promotes and supports the study of design histories, both in the UK and internationally.
 Through its journal, annual conference and programme of events it brings together all those engaged in the subject – students, researchers, educators, designers, designer-makers, critics and curators among them.
 It also acts as an advocate for the subject in a number of different contexts.

-7 September - 9 September
+5 September - 7 September

 We love to hear what our members are getting up to.
 If you'd like to contribute to the DHS Newsletter and get published on our website, just drop us an e-mail.